randomstr1ng/tf-sap-automation/docs/README.md

 ### Deploment

-- Switch into the `./saprouter/` folder
+- Add the correpsonding module to your existing terraform code.

-- Adjust the variables as needed (e.g. update AWS credentials profile name, region, saprouttab, etc)
+- Adjust the variables as needed (e.g. update saprouttab, etc)

 - Initialize terraform